Yankee (ferry): Restoration

 In 1990, the by-now dilapidated Yankee was bought by a private citizen, Jim Gallagher, who towed it to Pier 25, Tribeca, Manhattan, where he began working on its restoration.
 In an unusual arrangement, Gallagher was permitted by the local authorities to live on the boat in order to continue with his work.
 To help pay for the job, Gallagher rented the boat out to weddings and parties.
 The vessel was added to the National Register of Historic Places in 1992.

-In 2003, Gallagher sold the boat to new owners who pledged to continue with the restoration work.
-In 2006 the boat was moved to Hoboken, New Jersey while the local council carried out an upgrade to Pier 25.
+In 2003, Gallagher sold the boat to new owners: ceramic artists Victoria MacKenzie-Childs and her husband Richard MacKenzie-Childs, who paid $365,000.
+The new owners pledged to continue with the restoration work.
+At the time, the Yankee was not in a suitable condition to carry passengers, and the hull had thinned to less than 1/8 in in some places.

+By 2005, the MacKenzie-Childs family had to relocate because Pier 25 had become dilapidated.
+The boat was moved to Hoboken, New Jersey, the next year.
+The Mackenzie-Childs family moved it to a dock in Red Hook, Brooklyn in 2013.
+The ship underwent a hull restoration in 2017 and was listed for sale by Franklin-Ruttan in 2018 for $2.37 million.
+As of 2025 the couple still inhabited the ferry, which is moored in Staten Island; at the time, the couple had placed it for sale.
+The boat was still seeking a buyer when Victoria MacKenzie-Childs died in 2026.
+While interior repair and restoration work is ongoing, the ship is in need of drydock space and funding to have its hull inspected, repaired, and deemed seaworthy again.

 Although operational, the boat is apparently not used for actual voyages since it lacks a seaworthiness certificate.
 Yankee is one of several vessels built by Neafie & Levy to be either still operational or operating until very recently.
 Another Neafie & Levy vessel that is still operational is the tugboat Jupiter.
 A third vessel, the tugboat Tuff-E-Nuff (originally the Thomas Cunningham Sr.), built in 1895, was remarkably still in commercial service in its original role as of May 2007.

-In 2003 Yankee was bought by New York ceramic artists Victoria MacKenzie-Childs and her husband Richard MacKenzie-Childs, who turned it into their floating home and studio, and moved it to a dock in Red Hook, Brooklyn in 2013.
-As of 2024 the couple still inhabits the ferry, which is moored in Staten Island.
-While interior repair and restoration work is ongoing, the ship is in need of drydock space/funding to have its hull inspected, repaired, and deemed seaworthy again.

-In 2018, while in drydock in Staten Island after further hull work, the Yankee was listed for sale by Franklin-Ruttan: "The oldest existing Ellis Island Ferry.
-Built in 1907, acquired by Victoria & Richard Mackenzie-Childs in 2003 and renovated with their creative touch.
-150 foot historic vessel listed on National Register of historic places.
-Currently configured as residence with 11 bedrooms.
-Potential as public exhibit, Event Venue / Restaurant.
-"Either afloat upon the waters, OR mounted upon the land, or cresting a building like an elegant.
-Crown!
-A most intriguing vista from without and from within.
-Ship has undergone hull restoration in 2017. $2.37M."